fluxninja/aperture/docs/content/guides/mistral.md

 ```

 Navigate to the `Policies` tab on the sidebar menu, and select `Create Policy`
 in the upper right corner.
-Next, choose the Rate Limiting blueprint and complete
+Next, choose the Rate Limiting blueprint, select
-the form with these specific values:
+Concurrency and complete the form with these specific values:

 1. `Policy name`: Unique for each policy, this field can be used to define
    policies tailored for different use cases.
 Set the policy name to